ChainPure Domestic (new Gurkha Front)

 “ChainPure” named after their home village “ChainPur”, these domestic kukris are slimmer and lighter version rather than the heavy types since using and carrying works better and easier with it.
 Since a khukuri in the life of a rural farmer remains with him in most of his life and his livelihood a lighter, swifter, and more mobile khukuri would make his life and job much easier.
-Moreover he is always overwhelmed with loads so a light khukuri and handy would not cause any problem to carry along.
+Moreover, he is always overwhelmed with loads so a light and handy khukuri would not cause any problem to carry along.
 This is the main theme and benefit of this "ChainPure".

 This kukri has a modified NOTCH instead of a typical kukri notch.
 It has a see-thru hole that is in the shape of a cow's hoof.
 Cow is holy in Nepal and there is a belief that cow's hoof brings good luck and fortune.
 It also signifies the “Symbol of Fertility”, the famous Hindu "OM" sign of lord Shiva, when the blade is held upright.
 There is a nozzle just in front of the notch to work as a blood dripper.
 Though a Chainpure is mainly a domestic kukri purposed for field and woods works its also a survival (defend-attack) knife at the same time.
-The blade has beautiful patterns along the upper shoulder and has sharp (pointed) peak to match the overall slender look of the knife.
-Light yet effective and efficient - less stressful, easier and faster handling - very mobile widely used for all kinds of domestic and household job/task that needs cutting, slicing, hacking, peeling etc.
+The blade has beautiful patterns along the upper shoulder and has a sharp (pointed) peak to match the overall slender look of the knife.
+Light yet effective and efficient - less stressful, easier and faster handling - very mobile widely used for all kinds of domestic and household job/task that needs cutting, slicing, hacking, peeling, etc.

 Size of blade: 10 inch approx.